 IVF Cycles at the Fertility Center

-Each month, the Fertility Center designates two consecutive weeks as retrieval week and transfer week.
-Patients who have been screened, approved, and prepped to participate in that month’s IVF cycle are divided into two groups.
+Each month, the Fertility Center batches IVF cycles for a retrieval week.
+Patients who have been screened, approved, and prepped to participate in that month’s IVF cycle are divided into two or three groups.
 This coordination allows appointments to be staggered and ensures that adequate space is available in the embryology lab’s incubators.

 Prior to an IVF cycle, most female patients use birth control to delay the start of their menstrual cycles.
 Women are also encouraged to take one baby aspirin a day along with prenatal vitamins.
 Both men and women undergo a round of prescribed oral antibiotics.